hiimvincent/poke-battle-sim/README.md

 ## Features

-PokeBattleSim includes all functionality present in both (Single) Link Battles and (Single) Trainer Battles in the original Gen IV games.
+Poke-battle-sim includes all functionality present in both (Single) Link Battles and (Single) Trainer Battles in the original Gen IV games.

 Although this package was developed with large-scale simulation in mind, it can be used with little modification as the backend for Pokemon or Pokemon-style games.